Republicans Retain Statewide Offices, But Analyst Says Concerns Remain For GOP

 Tarrant County remains the state’s largest Republican county, but there were a couple of cracks.

-In the U.S. Senate race, O’Rourke earned nearly 4,000 more votes than Cruz in Tarrant County.
+In the U.S. Senate race, O’Rourke earned nearly four thousand more votes than Cruz in Tarrant County.

 Patrick won by three percentage points, and Paxton won by just one percentage point.